4d/docs/website/translated_docs/es/Concepts/methods.md

 To modify the properties of a project method:

 -   If you want the method to be executed on the server machine rather than on the client machine, select the **On 4D Server** option in the To be executed menu.
 In this case, a new process, call the *stored procedure*, is created on the server machine in order to execute the method.
 This option can be used to reduce network traffic and optimize the functioning of 4D Server, in particular for methods that call data stored on the disk.
 All types of methods can be executed on the server machine or on another client machine, except for those that modify the user interface.
 En este caso, los procedimientos almacenados son ineficaces.
--   You can also choose to run the method on another client workstation.
+-   También puede optar por ejecutar el método en otra estación de trabajo cliente.
 Other client workstations will not appear in the menu, unless they have been previously "registered" (for more information, refer to the description of the [REGISTER CLIENT](https://doc.4d.com/4Dv19R5/4D/19-R5/REGISTER-CLIENT.301-5830908.en.html).

 By default, the **locally** option is selected.
 With the 4D single-user version, this is the only option available.